lucasmedeirosleite/CMFactory/README.md

 # CMFactory

+1. adapting project to use pods as frameworks:
+  - adding ‘use_frameworks!’ in pod files
+  - fixing #import statements across our source
+  - tree to work when dependencies are loaded as frameworks.
+  - fixing #import statements in a few pods so thatchy could be used as framework
+  - including source code of SCPStoreKitManager in our tree, since it
+  -
 This project brings the idea of [FactoryGirl](https://github.com/thoughtbot/factory_girl) to iOS projects, and it loads fixtures and unmarshall them into a [Mantle](https://github.com/github/Mantle) class or NSDictionary class.

 ##Contact: